-It is your duty to raise, in a full and frank manner and making full disclosure, any issues that could have a bearing on whether publication of any material you are involved in complies with all legal and regulatory requirements, including the PCC Code and the Ofcom Broadcasting Code, as well as any issues to do with staff conduct.
+It is your duty to raise, in a full and frank manner and making full disclosure, any issues that could have a bearing on whether publication of any material you are involved in complies with all legal and regulatory requirements, as well as any issues to do with staff conduct.

 If in doubt about regulatory matters please contact your line manager or the managing editor’s office.

 In the course of your work you will speak to a great many people.
 Except in exceptional circumstances (see below), you should be up front about the fact you are a journalist and you must always identify who you are and who you work for when asked, unless there are public interest reasons for not doing so.

 You must not intimidate or harass individuals nor engage in persistent pursuit.
 If you are asked to stop questioning, contacting, filming or photographing someone you must do so.
 Public interest exemptions can apply in this area but they are relatively rare.
 In the first instance you should consult your line manager if there is any complaint about your conduct (more information about what to do if someone makes a complaint is set out below).

 The same rules apply when contacting somebody via email, Facebook or Twitter that apply in relation to face-to-face meetings and phone conversations.

 In cases involving grief, you must conduct your enquiries with particular sympathy and discretion.
 If you plan to approach somebody who is in hospital (or any medical institution, including a care home) you are likely to require consent from the hospital’s authorities before doing so.
 You must not approach children at school without the consent of parents and the school authorities.